Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 The welcome to pitbull breeders Gaiberg website is aimed at how dogs improve our mental and physical health and helpfull and lovely animals they are.

-The websit to have more chance of being found online by people who are looking for products and services people who may want to start a relationship with dogs and for people who never have a dogs
+The websit to have more chance of being found online by people who  want to start a relationship with dogs and for people who never have a dogs.

 The website listed nearl most dogs breed that the user can take a look and thick which dogs are the best fit for any household.